 DHL Express has launched On Demand Delivery, a new service that allows shippers and receivers globally to select from a range of standard delivery options.
 Shippers can choose to activate specific delivery options and have DHL Express notify their customers via email or SMS about a shipment’s progress.
 Customers can then select the delivery option […]

-The post Rwanda launches world’s first emergency drone service appeared first on Logistics & Supply Chain.
+The post DHL launches on demand delivery for global shippers appeared first on Logistics & Supply Chain.